Alexandra of Denmark: Princess of Wales

 An increasing degree of deafness, caused by hereditary otosclerosis, led to Alexandra's social isolation; she spent more time at home with her children and pets.
-Her sixth and final pregnancy ended with the birth of a son in April 1871, but the infant died the next day.
+Her sixth and final pregnancy ended with the birth of her son, Alexander John in April 1871, but the infant died the next day.
 Despite Alexandra's pleas for privacy, Queen Victoria insisted on announcing a period of court mourning, which led unsympathetic elements of the press to describe the birth as "a wretched abortion" and the funeral arrangements as "sickening mummery", even though the infant was not buried in state with other members of the royal family at Windsor, but in strict privacy in the churchyard at Sandringham, where he had lived out his brief life.

 For eight months over 1875–76, Albert Edward was absent from Britain on a tour of India, but to her dismay Alexandra was left behind.
 The prince had planned an all-male group and intended to spend much of the time hunting and shooting.
 During his tour, one of Albert Edward's friends who was travelling with him, Lord Aylesford, was told by his wife that she was going to leave him for another man, Lord Blandford, who was himself married.
 Aylesford was appalled and decided to seek a divorce.

 Meanwhile, Lord Blandford's brother, Lord Randolph Churchill, persuaded the lovers against an elopement.
 Now concerned by the threat of divorce, Lady Aylesford sought to dissuade her husband from proceeding, but Lord Aylesford was adamant and refused to reconsider.
 In an attempt to pressure Lord Aylesford to drop his divorce suit, Lady Aylesford and Lord Randolph Churchill called on Alexandra and told her that if the divorce was to proceed they would subpoena her husband as a witness and implicate him in the scandal.
 Distressed at their threats, and following the advice of Sir William Knollys and the Duchess of Teck, Alexandra informed the Queen, who then wrote to the Prince of Wales.
 The prince was incensed.
 Eventually, the Blandfords and the Aylesfords both separated privately.
 Although Lord Randolph Churchill later apologised, for years afterwards the Prince of Wales refused to speak to or see him.